 In the coming year, expect video marketing to be at the forefront of campaigns and even more posted on social media platforms.
 However, as with any other type of marketing campaign, your videos need a purpose and specific factors.
 The last thing you want is to waste your time creating something with minimal impact.

 Researchers predict worldwide Internet videos will represent 80 percent of all online traffic in 2019.
 The sheer number of people viewing videos and sharing them with peers proves the power of video marketing.
 At the same time, so many new videos come out every day that many of them become noise consumers ignore.
-Videos must stand out to capture the attention of consumers in a crowded marketplace.
+Video Production must stand out to capture the attention of consumers in a crowded marketplace.

 Many traditional marketing methods work with video marketing, but some do not.
 Think about viable ways to reach consumers with video, and study what some of the more prominent brands and successful small businesses do to grab attention.
 Fortunately, there are ways of enhancing your branding efforts without breaking the bank.
 Here are nine proven tips.